-This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders"), or their permitted transferees, of up to (a) 15,093,712 shares of common stock, \$0.0001 par value (the "Holdco Common Stock"), of Comera Life Sciences Holdings, Inc. ("Holdco"), which include: (i) 1,377,932 shares of Holdco Common Stock issued to former stockholders ("Comera stockholders") of Comera Life Sciences, Inc. ("Comera") at an effective price of \$0.48 per share, (ii) 44,110 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.29 per share, (v) 3,830,836 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.29 per share, (v) 3,830,836 shares of Holdco Common Stock issued to Commen stock issued to Comera stockholders at an effective price of \$1.29 per share, (v) 3,830,836 shares of Holdco Common Stock issued to Commen stock issued to Comera stockholders at an effective price of \$2.52 per share, (vii) 1,268,761 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$2.52 per share, (vii) 1,268,761 shares of Holdco Common Stock issued to Commen stock issued to Comera stockholders at an effective price of \$2.52 per share, (vii) 1,268,761 shares of Holdco Common Stock issued to Commen stock issued to Comera stockholders at an effective price of \$2.52 per share, (vii) 1,268,761 shares of Holdco Common Stock issued to Commen stock issued to Comera stockholders at an effective price of \$2.52 per share, (vii) 1,268,761 shares of Class B common stock of OTR Acquisition Copr. ("OTR") acquired in connection with the formation of OTR at a price of \$1.01 per share, (vi) 1,946,846 shares of Holdco Common Stock issuable to Sponsor LLC (the "Sponsor") in exchange for the Sponsor "Stock issuable to Sponsor upon exercise of the private placement warrants to purchase Holdco Common Stock at an exercise price of \$1.50 per share ("Holdco Warrants") acquired in connection with th
+This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders"), or their permitted transferees, of up to (a) 15.093,712 shares of common stock, \$0.0001 par value (the "Holdco Common Stock"), of Comera Life Sciences Holdings, Inc. ("Holdco"), which include: (i) 1,377,932 shares of Holdco Common Stock issued to former stockholders ("Comera stockholders") of Comera Life Sciences, Inc. ("Comera") at an effective price of \$0.48 per share, (ii) 44,110 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.51 per share, (iii) 575,030 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.29 per share, (v) 3,830,836 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.29 per share, (vi) 1,268,761 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.29 per share, (vi) 1,268,761 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$2.05 per share, (vii) 1,268,761 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.29 per share, (vi) 1,268,761 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$2.05 per share, (vii) 1,268,761 shares of Holdco Common Stock issued to Comera stockholders at an effective price of \$1.29 per share, (vi) 1,975,867 shares of Holdco Common Stock issued to COR per share, (vii) 28,983 shares of Holdco Common Stock issuable to OTR Acquisition Sponsor LLC (the "Sponsor") in exchange for the Sponsor's shares of Class B common stock of OTR Acquisition Corp. ("OTR") acquired in connection with the formation of OTR at a price of \$10.29 issued to Maxim Partners LLC in a transaction exempt from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), (viii) 342,755 shares of Holdco Common Stock issued to Maxim Partners LLC in a transaction exempt f

 On May 19, 2022, we consummated the business combination, or the Business Combination, contemplated by the Business Combination Agreement, dated January 31, 2022, by and among Holdco, OTR, CLS Merger 1 Corp., CLS Sub Merger 2 Corp. and Comera (the "Business Combination Agreement").
-Pursuant to the Business Combination Agreement, CLS Merger 1 Corp. merged with and into Comera and CLS Merger 2 Corp. merged with and into OTR resulting in Comera and OTR becoming wholly owned subsidiaries of Holdco.
+Pursuant to the Business Combination Agreement, CLS Merger 1 Corp. merged with and into OTR resulting in Comera and OTR becoming wholly owned subsidiaries of Holdco.
 Collectively, we refer to these transactions herein as the "Business Combination".